-What About Cortisone Injections (and Other Injection Therapies) for Plantar Fasciitis?
+Cortisone Injections (and Other Injection Therapies) for Plantar Fasciitis

-Whereas they’re nonsurgical in nature, injections are invasive and have varying degrees of success.
+Whereas cortisone shots are nonsurgical in nature, any type of injection is considered invasive and has varying degrees of success.

-Dr. Fox believes one cortisone shot can sometimes be beneficial.
-More than that, a single injection can be used as a diagnostic aide (when this relieves symptoms, it’s more likely that the problem actually is plantar fasciitis).
+Dr. Fox believes a single cortisone shot can often be beneficial.
+A single injection can be used as a diagnostic aide as well (when this relieves symptoms, it’s more likely that the problem is in fact plantar fasciitis).

 In addition to cortisone shots, other possible injection therapies include:

-Our treatment of choice at Massapequa Podiatry Associates is UltraSound-Guided Percutaneous Partial Plantar Fasciectomy (USGPPF).
+Our surgical treatment of choice at Massapequa Podiatry Associates is UltraSound-Guided Percutaneous Partial Plantar Fasciectomy (USGPPF).

-In this procedure, small amounts of degenerated tissue are removed from the plantar fascia through a tiny incision on the inside of the heel.
-This is performed while being visualized with ultrasound technology.
+In this procedure, small amounts of degenerated tissue are removed from the plantar fascia through a small incision on the inside of the heel.
+This is performed while being visualized with ultrasound technology in real time.

 Find Relief from Your Heel Pain at Massapequa Podiatry Associates Today!

-Don’t let heel pain get in the way of your life!
+Don’t let heel pain get in the way of living your best life!
 Instead, let Dr. Fox and his team help you overcome painful symptoms and find the relief you deserve.